Keywords: autoregressive models, video modeling, compute-adaptive inference, tokenization based artifacts, physics based PDEs

 Abstract: Transformer-based PDE surrogates achieve remarkable performance but face two key challenges: fixed patch sizes cause systematic error accumulation at harmonic frequencies, and computational costs remain inflexible regardless of problem complexity or available resources.
 We introduce Overtone, a unified solution through dynamic patch size control at inference.
-Overtone's key insight is that cyclically modulating patch sizes during autoregressive rollouts distributes errors across the frequency spectrum, preventing the systematic harmonic artifacts that plague fixed-patch models.
-We implement this through two architecture-agnostic modules—CSM (Cyclic Stride Modulator, using dynamic stride modulation) and CKM (Cyclic Kernel Modulator, using dynamic kernel resizing)—that together provide both harmonic mitigation and compute-adaptive deployment.
-The harmonic mitigation alone yields up to 40% error reduction in long rollouts, while the flexible tokenization allows users to trade accuracy for speed dynamically based on computational constraints.
-Applied to challenging 2D and 3D PDE benchmarks, a single Overtone model matches or exceeds multiple fixed-patch baselines across all compute budgets.
+Overtone's key insight is that cyclically modulating patch sizes during autoregressive rollouts distributes errors across the frequency spectrum, mitigating the systematic harmonic artifact accumulation that plague fixed-patch models.
+We implement this through two architecture-agnostic modules—CSM (Convolutional Stride Modulation, using dynamic stride modulation) and CKM (Convolutional Kernel Modulation, using dynamic kernel resizing)—that together provide both harmonic mitigation and compute-adaptive deployment.
+This flexible tokenization lets users trade accuracy for speed dynamically based on computational constraints, and the cyclic rollout strategy yields up to 40% lower long rollout error in variance-normalised RMSE (VRMSE) compared to conventional, static-patch surrogates.
+Across challenging 2D and 3D PDE benchmarks, one Overtone model matches or exceeds fixed-patch baselines across inference compute budgets, when trained under a fixed total training budget setting.

 Supplementary Material: zip